-2.6 The PDPA sets out various exceptions to the Consent Obligation.
+Name of Paper Extracted from Proposed Advisory Guidelines Comments from Manulife (Singapore) Pte.
+Ltd. 2.6 The PDPA sets out various exceptions to the Consent Obligation.
 An organisation may wish to evaluate whether any exception applies in respect of its particular circumstances.
-In particular, there is an exception for the collection, use and disclosure of personal data that is publicly available3.
+In particular, there is an exception for the collection, use and disclosure of personal data that is publicly available.
 For example, when the individual appears at an event or location that is open to the public, taking a photograph of the individual would likely be collection of personal data that is publicly available for which consent is not required.
 In this regard, the Commission has set out that a location or event would be considered "open to the public" if members of the public can enter or access the location with few or no restrictions, and generally a location would less likely be considered "open to the public" if there are more restrictions to access.
 Further, there can be private spaces within public spaces, and a location is not open to the public merely because members of the public may look into the premises or location.
 Please refer to the Key Concepts Guidelines for a more detailed discussion on this exception.
 How may an individual's consent be obtained for photo-taking at a private event/space?

-- 2.7 The Data Protection Provisions do not prescribe the ways in which consent may be obtained for photo-taking.
+If the company is able to rely on the deemed consent by adopting 2.10, is the photographer still required to obtain verbal / written consent for each photograph?
+2.7 The Data Protection Provisions do not prescribe the ways in which consent may be obtained for photo-taking.
 As set out in the Key Concepts Guidelines, consent can be obtained in various ways.
-Generally, as a good practice, an organisation should obtain consent that is in writing or recorded in a manner that is accessible for future reference, for example, if the organisation is required to prove that it had obtained consent. - 2.8 In addition, organisations may wish to note that consent may be deemed to have been given by an individual in situations where the individual voluntarily provides his personal data to an organisation for a purpose, and it is reasonable that he would voluntarily provide the data.
-In the context of phototaking, deemed consent may potentially apply where the individual voluntarily permits a photograph to be taken of him. - 2.9 Please refer to the Key Concepts Guidelines for further elaboration on the Consent Obligation.
+Generally, as a good practice, an organisation should obtain consent that is in writing or recorded in a manner that is accessible for future reference, for example, if the organisation is required to prove that it had obtained consent.
+By registering themselves by the counter before entering into the main event hall, in the list, a note to inform the individuals that photo-taking will be taken during the event for the publication in Company's website/Facebook etc. In our view this qualifies as "obtaining consent that is in writing or recorded in a manner" 2.8 In addition, organisations may wish to note that consent may be deemed to have been given by an individual in situations where the individual voluntarily provides his personal data to an organisation for a purpose, and it is reasonable that he would voluntarily provide the data.
+In the context of phototaking, deemed consent may potentially apply where the individual voluntarily permits a photograph to be taken of him.
+When does it cross the line from "does not voluntarily permit" to "voluntarily permits".
+Where the individual enters an area voluntarily and can see there are photographers present and he chooses to remain, that should in our view constitute "voluntarily permit" even in the absence of the measures stated in the guidelines in 2.10 below or "voluntarily posing".
+2.9 Please refer to the Key Concepts Guidelines for further elaboration on the Consent Obligation. -